WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 Come here to talk to Front Lines and they will help you out.

-{Picture of the local front lines desk.}
+{Picture of the local Front Lines desk.}

 <aside class="notes">